I. Introduction

 Examples

-The Affordable Care Act: This policy does not differentiate between beneficiaries on the basis of race.
+- The Affordable Care Act: This policy does not differentiate between beneficiaries on the basis of race.

 Misunderstanding

-Race-neutrality as a technical legal characterization does not mean that a policy is neither race-conscious nor lacks an observable racial effect.
+Race-neutrality as a technical legal characterization does not mean that a policy is neither race-conscious nor lacks an observable (perhaps significant) racial effect.
 Many policies that are ostensibly race-neutral have disparate racial effects.
 Neutrality refers to the intended design of the policy, and specifically that it does not use race as a decision or selection criterion.

 The reason this is confusing is because race-neutral implementation mechanisms (processes) are sometimes deployed in service of race-conscious objectives (purposes).
-The prevailing and current interpretation of the Constitution permits – and even encourages or requires – such race-neutral means in pursuit race-conscious objectives.23
+The prevailing and current interpretation of the Constitution permits – and even encourages or requires – such race-neutral means in pursuit race-conscious objectives.26

-Only by observing the distinction between purpose and process in policy design can we maintain clarity and make sense of the Supreme Court’s precedent on what is meant by race-neutrality.
+Only by observing the distinction between purpose and process in policy design can we maintain clarity and make sense of the Supreme Court’s precedent on what is meant by “race-neutrality.”
 Not only can race-neutral processes be deployed in service of race-conscious objectives, but the court’s jurisprudence explicitly encourages this, as described below.

 III.
 The Law